PostgresApp/PostgresApp/docs/documentation/troubleshooting.md

 	255.255.255.255	broadcasthost
 	::1             localhost

-#### FATAL:  could not open relation mapping file "global/pg_filenode.map": No such file or directory
+#### psql: FATAL:  could not open relation mapping file "global/pg_filenode.map": No such file or directory
 This error can occur when you delete the data directory while the PostgreSQL server is still running.
 To fix it, kill all PostgreSQL processes or restart your computer.
 Then start a new PostgreSQL server.